iFR-ACSO/Clarabel.m/README.md

 # Description

-This repository contains a (work in progress) MATLAB mex interface to the recently introduced interior point solver Clarabel ([https://clarabel.org/stable/](https://clarabel.org/stable/)).
-The mex interface is interfaced to Clarabel.cpp ([https://github.com/oxfordcontrol/Clarabel.cpp/tree/main](https://github.com/oxfordcontrol/Clarabel.cpp/tree/main)), the C/C++ interface to the Rust implementation of Clarabel.
-The interface to the C++ implementation via eigen ([https://eigen.tuxfamily.org/index.php?title=Main\_Page](https://eigen.tuxfamily.org/index.php?title=Main_Page)).
+This repository contains a (work in progress) MATLAB mex interface to the recently introduced interior point solver [Clarabel](https://clarabel.org/stable/).
+The mex interface is interfaced to [Clarabel.cpp]([https://github.com/oxfordcontrol/Clarabel.cpp/tree/main](https://github.com/oxfordcontrol/Clarabel.cpp/tree/main)), the C/C++ interface to the Rust implementation of Clarabel.
+The interface to the C++ implementation via [eigen]([https://eigen.tuxfamily.org/index.php?title=Main\_Page](https://eigen.tuxfamily.org/index.php?title=Main_Page)).

 # Installation
 This version already cotains the compiled mex function for Windows and the needed binaries.
 On Windows, add the folder and subbfolder to your path.
 Try the examples in the example folder.